Illinois Compiled Statutes

 (b) This Code shall apply regardless of the source of the funds with which

 the contracts are paid, including federal assistance moneys.
-Except as specifically provided in this Code, this
+This

 not apply to:

 (1) Contracts between the State and its political